 Mobile POS system

 This type is usually applicable to mobile apps, which are primarily free.
-Smartphones and tablets work well with the apps to manage customer information, keep sales data, and take inventory.
-Most mobile POS requires a little upfront subscription, while others are free and include free credit card processing.
+Smartphones and tablets work well with the apps to manage customer relationship management, keep sales data, and monitor inventory effectively.
+Most mobile POS systems require a minimal upfront subscription, while others are free and include free credit card processing through cloud-based POS software.

 Additionally, most mobile point-of-sale systems work with a portable receipt printer.
 Alternatively, the merchant can email the receipts to their customers directly through the app.
-The mobile POS is suitable for freelancers, independent contractors, retail outlets, and people who provide on-the-go services.
+The mobile POS system is suitable for freelancers, independent contractors, quick-service restaurants, and retail stores, providing on-the-go services with the ability to accept card payments directly.

 Terminal POS system